logicminds/puppet-nonrootlib/README.markdown

     with your code.
  3. You must include, require or inherit the nonrootlib class so that you can access these variables.

+### Features
+1. init.pp creates a posix like directory structure just like you would have in a root environment
+2. sysconfig define to allow you to easily create sysconfig files
+3. init script define to allow you to easily create init script files for our services.
+4. homedir fact
+5. get_remote_data function to get json data from a remote destination
+6. is_url_valid function to validate a url string

 To access a variable just do the following